In this article, we’ll cover:

-- Conversions tracked not realistic (do not include actual pipeline contribution and lead quality)
+- Conversions tracked are not realistic (do not include actual pipeline contribution and lead quality)

-A big challenge is that teams track their own KPI’s, this cannibalises conversion numbers of other teams.
+A big challenge is that teams track their own KPIs, this cannibalizes conversion numbers of other teams.
 What needs to be done is that the whole customer journey is connected and each team gets a part of the credit for the conversions.
-This needs top level alignment in any organisation trying to break down the data silos
+This needs top-level alignment in any organization trying to break down the data silos.

-We often see that optimisations are done on website events which do reflect reality.
-Organisations should connect their CRM and post online conversion information to understand the impact of cancellations, returns or unqualified leads on their campaigns.
+We often see that optimizations are done on website events that do reflect reality.
+Organizations should connect their CRM and post online conversion information to understand the impact of cancellations, returns, or unqualified leads on their campaigns.

 Multiple people aka a buying center are involved at different stages of the customer journey